Turtle found in Dania Beach recovering after surgeons pull balloon pieces from intestine

 FORT LAUDERDALE, FLA.
-(WSVN) - An adult snapping turtle that was found on the side of a Dania Beach road is recovering after surgeons removed pieces of a balloon from her large intestine.
+(WSVN) - An adult snapping turtle that was found on the side of a Dania Beach road is recovering after surgeons removed pieces of a balloon from its large intestine.

 Veterinarians at the South Florida Wildlife Center are attempting to restore the reptile’s appetite, but they were not having much success on Monday.